top of page

 • Hollywood Masquerade – Set in the glittering yet dangerous world of 1920s cinema, where everyone has secrets worth killing for

-2. Discover Your Secret Identity
+2. Learn Your Hidden Identity

 As you take your seat, you'll receive a character card that defines your role, special abilities, and whether you're on the side of good or evil.
 No two games are ever the same, as roles are randomly distributed, creating infinite possibilities.